 Exploring the artistic roots of our Catholic Faith While ‘Sheltering in place’

 Welcome to the Creative Cloister.
-The Saint Martha’s Guild has been asked to collect some of our favorite projects into a sharable format exploring the fabulous creative traditions of our Catholic faith during this ‘Shelter in Place’ adventure.
+The Saint Martha’s Guild has been asked to collect some of our favorite projects into a sharable format exploring the fabulous creative traditions of our Catholic faith during the pandemic’s ‘Shelter in Place’ adventure.
 We will corral them here under the Creative Cloister menu.

 Fr.
 Peter Cutouts